jmerrifield/cuke_iterations/README.md

 ## So how does this gem work?

 It's very simple.
 Cucumber can accept a file specifying a list of exact scenarios to run, in the format `filename:line_number`.
-This is used to re-run failed scenarios, usually in conjunction with the RerunFormatter.
+This is used to re-run failed scenarios, usually in conjunction with the 'rerun' formatter.
 This gem takes advantage of that, to send Cucumber a long list of all your scenarios, repeated for each profile.

 ## How do I use it?